Holographic fluids: a thermodynamic road to quantum physics: Nonequilibrium thermodynamics of Korteweg fluids

 \subsection{Spacetime aspects: balances and thermodynamics}

-The objectivity of classical continua is a long-time-discussed subject.
-The absolute time of Galilean relativistic spacetime\footnote{It is a four-dimensional affine space with an affine foliation.
-Time is best represented if it is not an embedded submanifold.
-The nomination 'nonrelativistic' is deceiving because it is relativistic in a Galilean sense.
-See \cite{Mat20b} for precise definitions and mathematical background.} separates space and time and four-dimensional aspects; four quantities are not apparent.
-Therefore the mathematical representation of objective and frame-independent formulation of nonrelativistic theories is discussed and controversial.
-Correctly considering spacetime aspects in extensions of classical nonequilibrium thermodynamics is crucial.
+The objectivity of classical continua is a long-discussed subject.
+The absolute time of Galilean relativistic spacetime separates space and time and four-dimensional aspects; four quantities are not apparent.
+Therefore, the mathematical representation of the objective and frame-independent formulation of nonrelativistic theories is discussed and controversial.
+Absolute time is best represented by an affine foliation of the four-dimensional affine space.
+Time cannot be an embedded submanifold.
+The nomination ``nonrelativistic'' is deceiving because it is relativistic in a Galilean sense.
+See Ref. \cite{Mat20b} for the precise definitions and mathematical background.
+Correctly considering the spacetime aspects in extensions of classical nonequilibrium thermodynamics is crucial.

 There are two aspects of objectivity: the problem of frame-independent physical quantities and the problem of constitutive relations.
-In both cases, realising that fundamental balances are four-divergences is helpful to identify four quantities and formulate objectivity requirements, \cite{Rug89a,MusRes02a}, but without a clear geometrical concept of Galilean relativistic spacetime, the transformation rule based approach can be misleading, \cite{MatVan06a}.
-The usual transformation rule based definition of objectivity, \cite{Nol67a}, excludes momentum and velocity from the thermodynamic state space.
+In both cases, realising that fundamental balances are four-divergences is helpful to identify four quantities and formulate objectivity requirements \cite{Rug89a,MusRes02a}; however, without a clear geometrical concept of Galilean relativistic spacetime, the transformation rule-based approach can be misleading \cite{MatVan06a}.
+The usual transformation rule-based definition of objectivity \cite{Nol67a} excludes momentum and velocity from the thermodynamic state space.
 This is a blocking problem because thermodynamics is best formulated in a comoving material frame with comoving quantities.
 Without a covariant approach, the thermodynamics of fields cannot be formulated in nonrelativistic spacetime.
 However, it is possible to obtain frame-independent results despite the frame-dependent framework if some rules are respected.